ClusterHQ/flocker/docs/infrastructure/vagrant.rst

 The box the above :file:`Vagrantfile` is based on is generated from :file:`vagrant/base/Vagrantfile`.
-The box is initialized with the yum repositories for zfs and for dependencies not available in fedora, and install al the dependencies besides zfs.
+The box is initialized with the yum repositories for zfs and for dependencies not available in fedora, and install all the dependencies besides zfs.

 To build the box, run the following commands in the `vagrant/base` directory::